winitzki/scall/tutorial/programming_dhall.md

 We wanted to show that the last line equals the expression `consume ep`, but instead we got the expression `consume (ep ExistsP packP)`.

 The second step is to use the property proved in the previous section (`packP` is a right inverse to `unpackP`).
-That property was proved in this equivalent form:
+That property was proved in the form:

 ```dhall
 -- Symbolic derivation.